jgalvez98/JEG-SocialNetworkAPI/README.md

   ## Installation
   <ul>
 <li>1.git clone the code</li>
-<li>2.install express and uniquit in order to run the aplication</li>
+<li>2.type npm i to install the required dependecies </li>
-<li>3.run the terminal and type server.js, the aplication will be ready to use on por 3001</li>
+<li>3.run the terminal and type npm start, the aplication will be ready to use on por 3001</li>
 </ul>

   ## Usage

-  run the aplication and start tracking  your employees
+  Run the aplication using insomnia and start adding friends, thoughs and react to your friends thoughts!

   ## Contribution